peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * A code point is a number that identifies a single text character, such as a letter, digit, or symbol.

  * A character set is a set of code points which are each assigned to a single text character.
 (This may also be called acoded character set.)
+As used here, character sets don't define the in-memory representation of those code points.

  * A character encoding is a mapping from a sequence of code points (from one or more character sets) to a sequence of bytes and vice versa.